AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 Copy and paste the text in the code blocks below into your `Terminal` window in RStudio.
 It should be in the lower left hand corner as a tab next to `Console`.

-We'll first want to set our working directory to the top-level of the RNA-seq folder like so
+We'll first want to set our working directory to the top-level of the RNA-seq folder like so:

 ```bash
 cd kitematic